Moddable-OpenSource/moddable/documentation/base/base.md

 	}
 }, 1000);
 ```

+When `Timer.schedule` is used to set the initial interval, the callback is next invoked after the new initial interval has elapsed.

 > **Note**: If the next trigger time is unknown, unscheduling a timer is preferred to scheduling for a long time in the future.
 Unscheduling and rescheduling a timer can more efficient than clearing a timer and later allocating a new one.